Julien-Baiwir/todo-django/README.md

-# to do list multi users
+# to do list multi users avec log in